 If you are university student, or if you have ever thought critically about religion and spirituality, chances are you have absorbed the idea that scientists and scholars are, by virtue of their “higher” educational training, secular atheists.
-It's true, isn't it.
+It's true, isn't it?
 Most people believe that scientists are secular thinkers, critical of spirituality, and hostile to religions.
-Scientists are “almost uniformly perceive scientists as the carriers of a secularist impulse, a group responsible for building the modern research university and undermining religious authority by their success in deciphering the mysteries of the natural order without recourse to supernatural aid or guidance” (Ecklund and Long, 2011, p.
+We, and by "we" I mean the laity, “almost uniformly perceive scientists as the carriers of a secularist impulse, a group responsible for building the modern research university and undermining religious authority by their success in deciphering the mysteries of the natural order without recourse to supernatural aid or guidance” (Ecklund and Long, 2011, p.
 254).
 To this general view we can add the particular view (espoused by particular scholars) that the more eminent a scholar is (i.e. the smarter they are), the less “religiously involved” they will be.
 Stark makes this point when he suggests that smarter scholars are more likely to avoid religion.
 He says, and I quote, “that the more eminent the scholar, the less likely he was to be religiously involved” This basic message is clear.
 Scholars are secular, and smarter scholars are secular too.
 The message, which is echoed down through the scholarly corpus and aped to the students in their seats, is clear.
 Scholars and scientists are secular and atheist and if you want to be smart, you should be too.

 But is it true?
 Are scientists secular atheists and are they hostile towards spiritual discussion.
 Well, as I found out as I began to turn my attention to the scholarly literature on religion, mysticism, and connection, the answer is no!
 As much as it might come as shock to some, scholars and scientists have long shown an interest in the spiritual side of things.
 It is obligatory to cite William James as advocate of taking religion, spirituality, and in particular religious experience seriously, but others have worked here as well.
 Abraham Maslow built a career on studying peak experience, really just an academically acceptable euphemism for mystical experience, and others preceded (and followed) him.
 Even the "high priests" of modern science, physicists, have, from time to time, expressed their “mystical” side.
 But beyond these classic invocations (and far more interesting from my perspective) is the notable truth that when we (and by “we” I mean scientists) ask our colleagues what they really believe, they represent themselves as far more spiritual than people like Stark, Richard Dawkins, and even that “science guy” have led us to believe.
 It is surprise that researcher Ecklund expresses when she finds that after surveying "2,198 tenured and tenure-track faculty in the natural and social sciences," at 21 elite U.S. institutions, that the majority of scientists "at the top" are spiritual!
 Yes, you read that right—the majority of elite scientists at top universities are spiritual!
 As Ecklund says: